HoGentTIN/research-techniques-course/README.md

 Probably you have configured Git already before for some other courses.

-**It is preferable to use Git via the command line.** This way you will get the best understanding about how git works. `git status` gives a good overview of the status of your local repository and it will give you hint about the next step to take.
+**It is preferred to use Git on the command line.** This way you will get the best understanding about how git works. `git status` gives a good overview of the status of your local repository and it will give you hints about the next step to take.

 First a few tips: